dan-chow/reading-notes/books/Java_Concurrency_in_Practice/Ch03_Sharing_Objects.md

 - An object is immutable if:
 	- Its state cannot be modified after construction;
-	- All its fields are final;12 and
+	- All its fields are final; and
 	- It is properly constructed (the this reference does not escape during construction).

 - The final keyword, a more limited version of the const mechanism from C++, supports the construction of immutable objects.
 Final fields can’t be modified (although the objects they refer to can be modified if they are mutable), but they also have special semantics under the Java Memory Model.
 It is the use of final fields that makes possible the guarantee of initialization safety that lets immutable objects be freely accessed and shared without synchronization.